github/docs/content/code-security/dependabot/working-with-dependabot/guidance-for-the-configuration-of-private-registries-for-dependabot.md

 ### Python

-Supported by Artifactory, Azure Artifacts, Nexus, and ProGet.
+Supported by Artifactory, Azure Artifacts, Cloudsmith, Nexus, and ProGet.
 The {% data variables.product.prodname_registry %} registry is not supported.

 The `python-index` type supports username and password, or token.
 For more information, see `python-index` in "[AUTOTITLE](/code-security/dependabot/dependabot-version-updates/configuration-options-for-the-dependabot.yml-file#python-index)."